So you think you want an MGB or V8?

 That side done, and the rear of the ramps lowered again, I had to reverse the contortion process to get back in and reverse off the ramps.
 Not once but twice, as the wheels had settled onto the chocks so I had to drive the car forwards a couple of inches to clear the chocks, get out and remove them, and get back in again.
 Somewhere along the way I caught the centre console cubby lid and broke off the plastic peg that latches it closed.
 I suppose I should have opened it all the way first, and it would have given me an extra inch of headroom as well, but there we are.

 All that had to be done to turn the car round again so I could reverse onto the lowered ramps, as that gives me the space to connect the EeziBleed from the offside.
 Even lowered because the ramps raise the car by 6" I can get at the bleed nipples from underneath fairly easily with the car on its wheels.
 Started bleeding the offside, and waited for all the air to be pushed out and fluid to start which seemed to be taking a long time, when I noticed fluid dripping off the bottom of the backplate from the inside!
 Whilst cussing crap parts quality I closed the bleed nipple and had to jack and support the axle to get the wheel and drum off again and remove the shoes and pull the handbrake lever out of the way to give me the greatest visibility.
 I was expecting it to be coming from one of the boots on the cylinder, but it was from between the cylinder and the backplate.
 Then I realised it had stopped dripping, slackened the bleed nipple again, and it started dripping again.
 Got to be coming from the threads, but why isn't it coming from the nipple?
 Along the way I actually reconnected the EeziBleed, only on low pressure of about 10psi as usual, and with the bleed screw open, with the drum off to see what was happening ... and the pistons popped out because I hadn't got the shoes and springs on!
 Disconnected the EeziBleed and pushed them back.
 It was then that I realised it was the nipple that was blocked, and temporarily replaced it with a spare.
 Must have just been some swarf as turning a twist drill in the outer bleed hole was enough to clear it.
-I suppose I was fortunate in that it wasn't the offside or I'd have gone through the palaver of turning the car round again thinking it was a slave problem, when all I needed to do was remove the nipple from underneath.
+I suppose I was fortunate in that it wasn't the offside or I'd have gone through the palaver of turning the car round again thinking it was a wheel cylinder problem, when all I needed to do was remove the nipple from underneath.

 Refitted the shoes and the drum, reconnected the EeziBleed, opened the nipple, and this time fluid came out.
 Very soon just an occasional tiny bubble, and only a few of them, so tightened that side.
 Got underneath and bled the other side without any problems.
 Stuck my leg into the car to check the foot brake and gave it quite a hard prod - and after a moments resistance it went to the floor with the sound of fluid gushing from the back!
 Drum off again, and this time it was the rear piston that had passed fluid, fortunately not spraying the new shoes.
 So shoes off yet again, piston pushed back in again - this time with the bleed nipple undone so that they would both go all the way in.
 The last time I may not have done that so perhaps the rear piston wasn't fully in.
 But then I was able to fit the shoes and the drum (admittedly with the adjuster backed right off being new shoes) and adjust them up so I can't really see how the pistons hadn't been in properly - worrying.
 Refitted shoes and drum, re-adjusted and re-bled.
 Tried the foot pedal again and this time it was OK, and to be as sure as I could be ran the engine (to 'refill' the servo) and pressed down hard and still OK.

 After all that, I find that when rolling my roadster down the sloping drive and leaning in to pull on the handbrake I can lock the rears, but not while I'm sitting in it.
 I couldn't do that on the V8 - probably because of it's greater weight from the body style as well as the rubber bumpers, and after changing the shoes which had been contaminated by leaking wheel cylinders the handbrake was very weak indeed, and took several bouts of taking the drums off to sand down the high spots until I got wear marks over the majority of the surfaces.
 Even so it's still not as good as the roadster, but has never been a problem on the MOT even when first fitted.
+However when I've acted as MOT assistant I've found that I needed to use both hands to pull the handbrake up to get the rollers to stop on Vee, whereas only one hand has been needed on Bee.

 The outer lower spring is the handbrake spring, and is fitted in front of the shoes through holes in the ends of the handbrake levers.
-This spring changed at about the same time as the levers, banjo drawings show a single long coil and Salisbury drawings show two fatter coils, but again this probably changed with the levers rather than the axles.
+This spring changed at about the same time as the levers, banjo drawings show a single long coil but Salisbury has two fatter coils, but again this probably changed with the levers rather than the axles.
 In theory this will pull the handbrake lever back further than the shoe springs have already pushed it, but in practice if the handbrake cable adjuster by the cabin lever has been set correctly it will effectively take up all of this play.

 See here for information on the handbrake levers.